zencart/documentation/content/user/admin/why_admin.md

 ---
 title: What's the purpose of the admin?
-description: Why so big?
+description: Why so many options?
 Also, where's the feature *I* want?
 category: admin
 weight: 5
 ---